hfbassani/cozmini/README.md

  - [If using an Android Device] Install [ADB](https://developer.android.com/tools/releases/platform-tools) and edit `/setup/set_env.sh` to point the variable ADB_PATH to the platform-tools directory on the ADB installation path.
  - Finally, run `./start_cozmini.sh` and start interacting with Cozmini by voice or on the web browser UI at http://127.0.0.1:5000.

+# Limitations
+- At some point, the `user_data/conversation_history.txt` file will become too large and won't fit into the Gemini context window.
+This will result in Error 500.
+Delete the contents of this file (or a portion of it) to fix the error.
+Cozmini will forget the things you deleted.

 # Disclaimer

 - Note that text, audio, and images captured will be sent to Gemini, so look at their [terms of service](https://ai.google.dev/terms)